weashadow/UltraFirmwareToolkit/README.md

 Clear all generated files and directories with clear.sh<br/>

 **ToDo:**<br/>
-Generating new firmware file from UBI disk images and crc<br/>
+All that's left is to produce new firmware and upload it to the printer.<br/>

 **Partitions:**<br/>
 > rootfs 44 MB<br/>